lefischerander/Hospital-System/README.md

   - Leander Fischer: Sourced and cleaned the data from PhysioNet and developed the storage solution.
 Helped K and N by providing SQL queries for their functions accessing the database.
 Supported K and N by writing some utility functions in database_service and analyse.
 Helped E fix Interface bugs when accessing and displaying data from the database.
 Refactored the entire project to adhere to the final project structure.
 Developed unit tests.
   - Konstantin Kolbek: Supported L to determine what data should be sourced from MIMIC-IV.
 Worked with N on the login functionalities.
 Developed the data analysis and visualization.
   - Nantenaina Razafindraibe: Developed the interface between the program and database (database_service).
 Worked with K on the login functionalities.
 Helped L develop the unit tests.
   - Erik Schäfer: Developed the User Interface.
+Edited Backend code to make it compatible with user inputs.

 ## Acknowledgements